google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 In the category *invocation* we have used the prefix `topLevel` rather than `library`, because this terminology is common in the existing documentation of mirror classes.
-The category *naming* has been expressed atomically as `name` because we do not want to distinguish among the different kinds of names, and similarly for all the *classification* predicates.
-The category *concretization* was removed because it is trivial to support these features, so they are always enabled.
+The category *naming* was eliminated and support for the corresponding features is always provided, because the need for disabling these features never arose in practice and they are cheap to support; the category *classification* was handled in the same manner, and so was *concretization*.
 The category *text* was removed because we do not plan to support reflective access to the source code as a whole at this point.

 We have omitted `apply` and `function` because we do not have support for `ClosureMirror` and we do not expect to get it anytime soon.

-Moreover, `delegate` was made implicit such that the ability to invoke a method implies the ability to delegate to it.
+The category *delegation* was separated out from *invocation*, because support for delegation is rather costly.

 The category *typing* was simplified in several ways: `instance_type` was renamed into `type` because of its prominence.
 The method `reflectType` on